yohasebe/openai-chat-api-workflow/README.md

 - **Base URL**: The base URL of the OpenAI Chat API. (default: `https://api.openai.com/v1`)

 - **Streaming**: Show results in the default web browser.
-If unchecked (or Pandoc is not installed), Alfred's "Large Type" feature is used to display the result. (default: `enabled`)
+If unchecked, Alfred's "Large Type" feature is used to display the result. (default: `enabled`)

 ### Chat Parameters